The Ira Hassad Story

 Although he was the most prominent and persistent advocate of FRV racing engines during the period just covered, Ira Hassad was not the only such individual.
 Over in the small community of Drayton Plains, Michigan, a fellow named Henry "Hank" Ball had established a facility known as the B&D Racing Engine Laboratory.
 Here he developed and manufactured another FRV racing engine, the Ball 60.
 The initial model of this engine appeared in 1946, with limited production continuing into 1948.

 The Ball 60 was even more individualistic than the contemporary Hassad designs.
 Like the Hassad, it featured FRV induction, a twin ball-race shaft and a ringed aluminium piston.
 However, there the similarities ended.
 The Ball actually reverted to the layout seemingly pioneered by Ira Hassad in the pre-war H.R.E.
 Special mentioned earlier by featuring dual exhausts with dual bypasses between them - shades of Cox in years to come!
 As with the H.R.E.
 Special, the exhausts exited at both front and rear, with bypass passages on both sides of the case.
 This allowed the use of six transfer ports (three to a side) along with six exhaust openings, which were of course split between the two exhaust stacks.
-Again like the H.R.E. arrangement, both exhaust stacks discharged to the same side of the engine, only this time to the left rather than the right.
+Again like the H.R.E. arrangement, both exhaust stacks discharged to the same side of the engine.
 Naturally, this feature imparting a highly unusual appearance to the unit.

 It’s extremely interesting to note the design similarities between the Ball 60 and the H.R.E.
 Special described in the previous section of this article.
 Both share the same highly unusual cylinder porting arrangements, although the Ball reverts to the FRV induction system in place of the RRV set-up used in the H.R.E.
 Special.
 Both also employ two exhaust stacks discharging to the same side of the engine.
 One is forced to wonder whether one design influenced the other….......after all, Drayton Plain, Michigan is not actually all that geographically distant from Dayton, Ohio, home of the H.R.E.s instigator Adam Cappell.
 It seems entirely possible that Hank Ball was acquainted with Adam Cappell or at least had an opportunity to examine Cappell’s H.R.E., although we’ll probably never know for certain.
 We have covered the Ball 60 in detail in a separate article to be found on this website at the link provided earlier.